kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 $$ \text {  0 1 1 1 1 0 1 0  }  \text { 0 0 0 0 0 0 1 1 } \text { 0 0 0 1 1 0 1 0 } \text { 1 1 1 1 1 1 1 1 } $$

 The mask locks the IP address bit to a value, so a larger prefix implies a smaller set of routable space for IP blocks.
-What does this all suggest?

-Security incident response commonly involves looking at origin autonomous system of a malicious link.
-The distribution of autonomous systems across the Internet follows a particularly interesting map:

-  *IPV4 MAP*

-We can look at the maximum number of routable addresses in each AS with the following code:

-{% highlight python %}

-def as_size(self,asn):

-    ipblock = self.as_block(asn)

-    if ipblock is None:

-        return None

-    mask_lengths = [ip.split('/')[1] for ip in ipblock]

-    sizes = map(lambda x: 2 ** (32 - int(x)), mask_lengths)

-    return sum(sizes)

-{% endhighlight %}